DokimiCU/aotearoa/README.md

 - New Ores: limonite (iron), Cassiterite (tin), Chalcopyrite (copper).
 - Ocean/Basement rock biomes
 - Green Shovel (by Parasite)
+- shrubs can be walked through, trees can't be cut by hand, stone axe craftable with gravel
 - Many other minor additions, fixes, and adjustments